NixOS/rfcs/rfcs/0167-maintainer-account.md

 #### Violation of Code of Conduct

 Maintainers are not immune to the [NixOS Code of Conduct](https://github.com/NixOS/.github/blob/master/CODE_OF_CONDUCT.md) and must be held to the same standard as non-maintainers.
-Violations of the Code of Conduct severe enough to warrant enforcement should incur removal as maintainer as well.
+Violations of the Code of Conduct severe enough to warrant permanent removal will incur removal as maintainer as well.

 ### Removal as maintainer

 The above section documents _why_ a maintainer may be removed.

-All removals of a maintainer or a portion of their contact information will require at least a one week waiting period on the removal pull request.
+All removals of a maintainer or a portion of their contact information will require **at least a one week** waiting period on the removal pull request.
 All provided contact information from `maintainer-list.nix` will be used to attempt contact.
 The initial contact attempts will be used as the starting point for this one week window.

+#### Removal Process

+1. Open a pull request removing the maintainer from `maintainer-list.nix` and all files where they are listed as maintainer.
+2. Request review of the maintainer on the pull request
+3. Contact maintainer using all available contact information
+4. Comment in pull request noting which contact information was used
+5. If maintainer is not reachable through any of the contact avenues, initiator must provide relevant information in PR comment.
+For example, if emails bounce, it should be documented accordingly.
+6. *Wait at least one week for maintainer to respond*
+7. If maintainer does not still respond, the PR will be merged and the maintainer will be removed
 ```

 ## Update maintainers/maintainer-list.nix